cobilab/gto/pipelines/gto_complexity_profile_regions/README.md

 # Script: gto_complexity_profile_regions.sh

 This pipeline computes the bi-directional complexity profiles in any genomic sequences.
 These profiles can localise specific features in the sequences, namely low and high complexity sequences, inverted repeats regions, tandem duplications, among others.
-The construction of these profiles follows the pipeline described below, which is composed of several transformations (e.g. reversing, segmenting, inverting) as well as the use of specific low-pass filters after data compression applications.
+The construction of these profiles follows the pipeline described follows, which is composed of several transformations (e.g. reversing, segmenting, inverting) as well as the use of specific low-pass filters after data compression applications.
 The execution of this pipeline requires: 1) a FASTA file; and 2) the level of compression.
-This is then executed as below:
+This is then executed as follows:

 ```sh
 gto_complexity_profile_regions.sh sequence.fa level